sahithyandev/s3/src/content/docs/data-communication-networking/02-layered-architecture.md

 ### Data Link Layer

 Provides reliable, error-free transmission across a single link (single medium), in the same network.
+Unit of data is called a _frame_ with header, control and address information.

 Handles:

-- data framing: dividing a data stream into manageable chunks (_frames_)
+- data framing: dividing a data stream into manageable chunks
 - error detection and correction
 - flow control
   Manages frame flow rate to prevent overflow